som1966/Data-205/README.md

 Evaluating the accuracy of the projections for years 2030 to 2040 is problematic, as the data is not yet available.
 According to the literature (Baker, et al, 2020), the Hamilton-Perry average error rate for county projections ranges from 6% to 16%.
 Based on the City of Rockville’s population of 67,000 and it is approximately around the 75th percentile for all U.S. counties, it is surmised that this error rate would apply.

 ### Comparison of Future Population Estimates to Future Projected Housing Estimates
 A comparison was made between the future population estimates to the number of residential projects that have been approved (not built) for the 2020-2040 time period.
 To convert the residental projects to population numbers, a 2020 population multiplier was applied to each type of approved residental housing type (Single Family-Detached, Single-Family Attached, Multi-Family, Senior).
-Overall, from 2020 to 2040, the city wll population projection will grow by 13,729 people; projected housing
+Overall, from 2020 to 2040, the population projection will grow by 13,729 people; projected future housing will approximately serve 13,573 people.
+The are additional housing projects in the pipeline for this time period that were not included these calculations.
+The senior population (80+) is projected to grow by 1730 people, projected housing estimate will only serve approxmately 1,011 people.
+There are currently no senior housing in the pipeline.